sscheib/sscheib.github.io/_posts/2023-07-09-automating-satellite.md

 TODO:
 **general**
 - Specify which variables need to be changed
-- Add to each section that all variables are found on online AH for role XY
 - Comment variables in each code block
-- Link object in Satellite to documentation
-- ^ add link to both role documentation and Satellite documentation

-**satellite install/configuration**
-- Remember: Remove cert params from satellite installer if sat_deploy_certificates
-- Firewall rules: Add hint to documentation (because personal ports)
-- To the latest version: To the latest RHEL version available

 **configure content credentials**
 - Note: There is no elastic 9
 - Add specific example for EPEL 8 and 9; :warning: if used will download a lot of shit

 **enable RHEL repos**
-- information_source: immediate on Kickstart
 - Add comments to variables

-**sync plans**
-- Move before enable RHEL repos as sync_plan is specified

 **template sync**
 - Link to docu of template sync